SciML/DiffEqDocs.jl/docs/src/getting_started.md

 sol = solve(prob,Tsit5(),reltol=1e-8,abstol=1e-8)
 ```

-In DifferentialEquations.jl, some good "go-to" choices for ODEs are:
+In DifferentialEquations.jl, some good “go-to” choices for ODEs are:

 - `AutoTsit5(Rosenbrock23())` handles both stiff and non-stiff equations.
 This
   is a good algorithm to use if you know nothing about the equation.